Home > On PM Motor > Permanent Magnet Motor Understanding the Key Differences Between DC and AC Motors

 Types of AC Motors

-AC motors are primarily classified into two types: synchronous and induction AC synchronous permanent magnet electric motor.
+AC motors are majorly divided into two categories: synchronous and induction AC synchronous permanent magnet electric motors.

 Synchronous AC Motors

-Synchronous AC motors operate at a constant speed up to the synchronous speed of the power supply and are synchronized with the frequency of the AC current.
-This synchronization ensures precision and makes these motors suitable for applications requiring exact speed control, such as clocks and position control systems.
-However, synchronous motors require additional components like a starting mechanism to reach synchronous speed and can be more complex and costly.
+Synchronous AC motors operate at a constant speed, up to the synchronous speed of the power supply, in synchrony with the frequency of the.
+Such synchronization makes them very accurate and hence suitable for applications requiring exact speed control, such as clocks and position control systems.
+However, synchronous motors require additional components, like a starting mechanism to reach synchronous speed, and can be more complex and costly.

 Induction AC Motors